Chapter 2. The future needs the present

 *will will.

-As we noted in ■→CHAPTER 1, humans have evolved grammars along with perception for three-dimensional space.
-There never has been really at hand any fourth or time independently dimension, to make language.
+As we noted in ■CHAPTER 1, humans have evolved grammars along with perception for three-dimensional space.
+There never has been really at hand, and there is not today either, any fourth or time only dimension, to make language.

 The real time we people live in is always our PRESENT.